brimdata/zed/pkg/zng/docs/spec.md

 #24:set[bool,string]
 #25:record[x:double,y:double]
 ```
-Composite types can be embedded in other composite types by reference
+Composite types can be embedded in other composite types by referencing
 an earlier-defined type code:
 ```
 #26:record[a:string,b:string,c:23]